Remarks on Contact and Jacobi Geometry: Kirillov brackets and Kirillov manifolds

 However, unlike the case of a Lie algebroid, this bracket is generally singular at points of the zero-section.
-Instead, one has to define a Poisson tensor on $L^\*ti$.
+Instead, one has to def\/ine a Poisson tensor on $L^{*\ti}$.
 Indeed, in dual coordinates $(x^a,t)$ on $L^*$,